akdinesh2003/KeshavSoftware/DEPLOYMENT.md

-# QuickWit - Deployment Guide
+# KeshavSoftware - Deployment Guide

 ## 🚀 GitHub Pages Deployment Instructions

-Follow these steps to deploy your QuickWit website to GitHub Pages:
+Follow these steps to deploy your KeshavSoftware website to GitHub Pages:

 ### Step 1: Create GitHub Repository
 1. Go to [GitHub.com](https://github.com) and sign in to your account
 2. Click the "+" icon in the top right corner and select "New repository"
-3. Name your repository (e.g., `quickwit-bootstrap-website`)
+3. Name your repository (e.g., `keshavsoftware-website`)
 4. Make sure the repository is **Public** (required for free GitHub Pages)
 5. **Do NOT** initialize with README, .gitignore, or license (we already have these)
 6. Click "Create repository"